Game of Thrones’ 8 Most WTF Scenes: Twincest Rape, Shadow Baby, George W. Bush’s Head, and More

 Joffrey’s Sadistic Kinks

 After the devil incarnate, King Joffrey, strips down his bride-to-be, Sansa, in the throne room and threatens to kill her with a crossbow, Tyrion (Peter Dinklage) thinks it best for the lil’ bastard to relieve himself of whatever sexual frustrations he has with a pair of prostitutes.
 So, he sends the teen Ros and Daisy, two of the best.
 Things take a dark turn when Joffrey forces Ros to beat Daisy with a whip, while he aims his crossbow at the pair.
 Later, he exchanges the whip for a club.
-But that’s nothing compared to Ros’s gruesome end.
+But that’s nothing compared to Ros’ gruesome end.
 After Littlefinger realizes that Ros has been meeting with Varys daily to report on his scheming and double-dealing, the goatee-sporting pimp decides to pass off Ros to Joffrey (again), who’s interested in trying something “new and daring.”
 In Joffrey’s thoroughly messed-up world, this means using Ros as a live target and firing several arrows from his crossbow into her, pinning her bloody body to his bedpost.

 The Red Wedding

-It’s the scene that made the Internet lose its collective shit.
+It’s the scene that made the internet lose its collective shit.
 During the Season 3 episode “The Rains of Castamere,” Lord Walder Frey invites Robb Stark, his heavily pregnant wife, Talisa, and his mother, Catelyn, to attend the wedding of Edmure Tully and Roslin Frey.
 The gang are all settled into the banquet hall when the doors are suddenly closed, and the band begins playing an instrumental version of “The Rains of Castamere.”
 The song serves as a signal to attack, and an assassin sneaks up behind Talisa and begins stabbing her repeatedly in her pregnant belly, as a group of assassins with crossbows (disguised as musicians) fire arrows down upon the Stark contingent, with several hitting Robb.
 He’s wounded but not dead, and Catelyn, in an act of desperation, takes Walder Frey’s eighth wife, Joyeuse Erenford, hostage pointing a knife at her throat.
 But the move doesn’t faze Walder for a second, who remarks, “I’ll find another one.”
 With that, Roose Bolton walks over and stabs Robb in the heart, while Catelyn lets out a wail and slits Joyeuse’s throat… right before her own is cut by Black Walder Frey.
 You see, Robb had promised to marry one of Lord Walder Frey’s (ugly) daughters, but he broke the marriage pact between House Stark and House Frey by marrying a nurse, Talisa.
 Big mistake.

 Daenerys Consumes a Horse Heart

 After Daenerys Targaryen (Emilia Clarke) sleeps with her hulking husband, Dothraki warlord Khal Drogo (Jason Momoa), she learns that she’s pregnant.
-But the Dothraki priestesses, known as the dosh khaleen, have a special lil’ ceremony for expectant mothers: the pregnant khaleesi must consume a whole raw stallion heart as the dosh khaleen chant omens.
+But the Dothraki priestesses, known as the dosh khaleen, have a special lil’ ceremony for expectant mothers: The pregnant khaleesi must consume a whole raw stallion heart as the dosh khaleen chant omens.
 If the mother-to-be succeeds, the child will be strong, and if she fails, it’s a bad omen.
 After almost vomiting a bit of it up, Daenerys manages to take down the entire heart.
 With her mouth covered in blood, she proclaims to everyone that she’ll name her prince “Rhaego”—combining the names of her dead brother, Prince Rhaegar Targaryen, and her husband, Khal Drogo.
 According to Clarke, on the Season 1 Blu-ray, she said that the heart, whose arteries were made of dry pasta, tasted “a little like bleach,” and the gag reflex during the sequence wasn’t acting.

 Theon’s Botched Beheading